junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean spends ten extra minutes before leaving for work to examine the rooms, moving away the items he believes are made of iron.
 He spends another five minutes assuring Cas he'll come back after work and they can continue the investigation.

 He finds himself standing outside the door, holding the keys after locking it, just staring at the apartment number for another five minutes.
-He finds himself thinking if he should just call in a sick leave for the day.
+He finds himself thinking whether he should just call in a sick leave for the day.
 That makes him almost late for the meetings with his direct reports.

-And after that, he has meetings with his clients, then his team for making sales plans, then replying emails.
-His mind slowly moves back on track with the "normal" side of the life.
+And after that, he has meetings with his clients, then his team for making sales plans, then replying to emails.
+His mind slowly moves back on track with the "normal" side of life.

 He drafts a new quarter plan to be reviewed by his superior.
 Then he has lunch at the desk.
 And then more email correspondence.
 Followed by an unexpected phone call from a fellow colleague from the Finance Department about some new change in the forms.

 He wheels around the office like a spinning top, phone and keyboard keeping him busy like a bee.
 But this is just part of the job, part of the life.
 The part he's been living for ten years after graduation and getting comfortable with.

-He puts an easy smiling face when he's in the meetings.
-He throws some light jokes on the table during phone calls with clients.
+He puts on an easy smiling face when he's in the meetings.
+He throws some light jokes on the table in the chats and talks.
 He types a hundred words per minute and doesn't feel a thing.
 He checks the clock on the wall, and it's still not time to go home.

 Dean pauses his typing fingers and calculates briefly how long he has to stay in the office.
 He blinks, slightly surprised when he realizes he's even doing that -- it's the first time.

 A man knocks on his office door.
 "You get a minute?"

-Dean takes off the earphone in a hurry, standing up from behind his desk, pulling a big grin.
+Dean takes off the earphones in a hurry, standing up from behind his desk, pulling a big grin.
 "Yes, of course, Mr. Adler."

 His superior, the senior VP of the company, steps into his office.
 The man has so many years of experience in the industry that people can just tell from the way he stands or walks.
 His body holds up that starched-up suit like it has been doing that exact job for eternity.

-"How are you setting in, Dean?" the man asks, eyes cutting into Dean like he can see through everything inside his brain.
-Dean feels there is nowhere to hide beneath those x-ray eyes, sharp like eagle, yet he's still just grinning warmly as if he's someone's friendly uncle.
+"How are you settling in, Dean?" the man asks, eyes cutting into Dean like he can see through everything inside his brain.
+Dean feels there is nowhere to hide beneath those x-ray eyes, sharp like an eagle, yet he's still just grinning warmly as if he's someone's friendly uncle.
 "New city, new job, hope there is no hassle?"

 "No, sir, not at all," Dean answers, automatically, voice light and casual.
 "All going very well."

-"Thought I saw you looking tired last few days.
+"Thought I saw you looking tired the last few days.
 Hopefully not burning out so quickly?"
 Mr. Adler observes, leaning in closer.

 Dean gives a tight chuckle.
 "Nothing to worry about, just a new bed.
 It's getting a lot better now.
 Last night I slept like a baby."

 "Good to hear.
 Let me know if you need anything, alright?"
-Mr. Adler pats on his shoulder.
+Mr. Adler pats his shoulder.
 "Good work, Dean.
 Really important work here."

 Dean echoes numbly.
 "Yes I know, Mr. Adler.
 Really important work."
 He watches the man leaving his office.

 It's still not the time to leave the office yet.

 He answers more phone calls.
-He replies more emails.
+He replies to more emails.
 He writes more documents.
-He checks time again.
+He checks the time again.
 And he doesn't really know where this restlessness comes from.
 And he doesn't really want to think about it.

 Five o'clock.
 Then six.
 The minute the clock hits six thirty, he leaves the building promptly.